EventStore/eventstore.org/_posts/2019-12-16-event-store-6.0.0-preview-release.md

 If you encounter any issues, please don’t hesitate to [open an issue](https://github.com/EventStore/EventStore/issues/new) on GitHub if there isn’t one already.

+You can download the packages from the [downloads page](https://eventstore.org/downloads/) under the Pre-Release section.

 ## Important!

 With the preview release of Event Store, Event Store will only expose the external HTTP interface over HTTPS.